kudobuilder/kudo/keps/0028-transient-parameters.md

     description: "The name under which the backup is saved."
 ```

-These parameters would only be valid during the execution of that plan.
+The parameters would only be valid during the execution of that plan and can only be used with the defining plan.
+As with the previous proposal, they can be stored in the `planExecution` part of the instance where the get discarded after plan execution.

 To use the parameter, it would have to be prefixed with the plan name in which it is defined:
 `kudo update <instance> -p backup.NAME=MyBackup`

 ```
 apiVersion: batch/v1